nhsconnect/gpconnect/pages/appointments/appointments_use_case_retrieve_a_patients_appointments.md

 Provider systems:

 - SHALL return a `200` **OK** HTTP status code on successful execution of the operation.
+- SHALL return zero or more matching `Appointment` resources in a `Bundle` of `type` searchset.
 - SHALL include the URI of the `gpconnect-appointment-1` profile StructureDefinition in the `Appointment.meta.profile` element of the returned `Appointment` resources.
+- SHALL include the versionId and fullUrl of the current version of each `Appointment` resource returned.
+- SHALL return all appointments for the patient within the requested period.
+No additional filtering should be applied by the provider, all appointments including cancelled appointments should be returned as part of the response.

 ```json
 {